 Kayaking and canoeing at Jonathan Dickinson State Park

 Jonathan Dickinson is best known for its river, the Loxahatchee, which was Florida’s first federally designated Wild and Scenic River.
 It’s a beauty, particularly the narrow, twisty section you access from Riverbend Park.
-I think it’s the best canoe or kayak river in South Florida, and have written about kayaking on it for Florida Rambler before.
+I think it’s the best canoe or kayak river in South Florida.
+Here’s a Florida Rambler guide to paddling the Loxamatchee.

-From Jonathan Dickinson, you can put in your kayaks or canoes or rent them (see details below.)
+From Jonathan Dickinson, you can put in your kayaks or canoes or rent them.
 Here, the river is broad and tidal.
 Paddlers often see wading birds and occasionally manatees, ospreys and bald eagles.
 Upstream a short distance there is a tributary of the Loxahatchee, Kitching Creek, that is winding and narrow with overhanging trees and Spanish moss.
 Kayakers see alligators here and many consider it the highlight of paddling the river from Dickinson.

 If you continue upstream, you reach another highlight — the fascinating home of Trapper Nelson, one of those fabulous characters who have helped make Florida funky from its early days.
 Nelson started out living off the land as a trapper and fur trader in the 1930s, but soon became well-known enough to turn himself and his home into one of the area’s first tourist attractions, “Trapper’s Zoo and Jungle Gardens.”
 He died somewhat mysteriously in 1968 and his rustic buildings are evocative and beautifully situated on a wild part of the river.

 While Trapper’s area is within Jonathan Dickinson State Park, it is accessible only by boat – either kayak/canoe or via a guided tour on the Loxahatchee Queen II.
 See details below for the boat tour.
-It is open 9:30 a.m. to 4:30 p.m., Thursday through Monday.
+Its hours vary by season, so check with the park rangers.

 Bicycling at Jonathan Dickinson State Park